Comox Glacier

-The Comox Glacier is a glacier on Vancouver Island, British Columbia, Canada, located 30 km southwest of Courtenay and 1 km west of Argus Mountain.
+The Comox Glacier is a glacier in Strathcona Provincial Park on Vancouver Island, British Columbia, Canada, located 30 km southwest of Courtenay and 1 km west of Argus Mountain.

 The highest elevation of the Comox Glacier, 1960 m, refers to a rocky outcrop on the north side of the glacier.
 Lacking an official name, it is referred to as the Comox Glacier summit.

 The Comox Glacier is a member of the Vancouver Island Ranges which in turn form part of the Insular Mountains.

 History

 The name Comox Glacier comes from the name of the K'ómoks First Nation who inhabit the area.
 They refer to the mountain by the name Kwénis, which means "whale".
 This name comes from a traditional account of the Great Flood: a whale was said to be trapped up on the mountain when the flood receded.
 In the early 1900s, the glacier was known as Dome Glacier.
 The name Comox Glacier was officially adopted in 1939, at the suggestion of the Comox & District Mountaineering Club.